 A tip on insulation:

 We recommend having really high-quality insulation in your build.
 We used car builders insulation, which means you can just heat the space up and switch off the unit.
-Quality insulation will maintain the comfortable temperature for hours afterwards.
+Quality insulation will maintain a comfortable temperature for hours afterwards.
 This will save you on electricity, diesel and lower your carbon emissions in the long run.

 This feature was a big selling point for us, you can heat up your caravan without noise interruption.
 In fact, it’s so quiet you’ll hardly notice the heater is on while you sleep on cold nights.
-This is essential in a small space or you are frustrated hearing loud buzzing noises all the time in your home.
+This is essential in a small space or if you are frustrated hearing loud buzzing noises all the time in your home.

 Pre-Installed Frost Control Drain Valve

-The benefit of a frost control valve, is another layer of protection ensuring the hot water system runs properly, even during winter.
+The benefit of a frost control valve is another layer of protection ensuring the hot water system runs properly, even during winter.

 Digital CP Plus Control Panel

 This digital control panel is a tool that makes it extremely easy to adjust the temperature to our liking.
 It also shows the performance of the system, like fuel consumption rate, water and air temperatures, and more.
-It’s small and easy to use, we have fixed it onto our wall next to the bed.
+It’s small and easy to use, we have fixed it on our wall next to the bed.